"Who on earth is this bloke?" How Andoni Iraola went from a horror start to the top of Liverpool and Bayer Leverkusen's wish lists | Goal.com

 Iraola's distinctive style: full-throttle pressing and counter-pressing

 Iraola is a brilliant communicator and, as a football coach, possesses excellent teaching skills.
-The former top-class right-back, who played over 500 matches for Athletic Bilbao and a few for the Spanish national team, has a distinct style and demands the utmost in terms of his players' focus and physical commitment.
+The former top-class right-back, who played more than 500 matches for Athletic Bilbao and several for the Spanish national team, has a distinct style and demands the utmost focus and physical commitment from his players.
 The success and visibility of his methods, almost regardless of the squad, prove him right.

 Under his guidance, Bournemouth became a pressing machine, aiming to win the ball high up the pitch and strike quickly.
-Mid-April data from The Athletic underlined their effectiveness: since his arrival, the Cherries had recorded the most shots after regaining possession in the final third.
+Mid-April data from The Athletic underlined his impact: since his arrival, the Cherries had created more shots after regaining possession in the final third than any other side.

 In terms of pressing and counter-pressing intensity, Bournemouth ranked among the elite last season.
-According to Opta, the Cherries posted a PPDA of 11.1—the number of opposition passes allowed before a defensive action—bettered only by four sides.
+According to Opta, the Cherries posted a PPDA of 11.1 (the number of opposition passes allowed before a defensive action), a mark bettered by only four teams.

-His defensive organisation and tactical discipline echo the styles of Xabi Alonso's Leverkusen and Mikel Arteta's title-winning Arsenal, though Iraola has worked with underdogs so far.
+His defensive and tactical organisation echoes the philosophies of Xabi Alonso's Leverkusen and Mikel Arteta's Arsenal, albeit at smaller clubs.

-He has yet to show that a side of his can break down cautious, space-denying opponents—a challenge he would surely face against Liverpool and, especially, in Leverkusen.
-The Bundesliga is full of such teams, and defending in a deep 5-4-1 block demands patience, composure on the ball, and a steady supply of creative solutions.
+He has yet to show that a side of his can break down patient, defensively disciplined opponents.
+That challenge would loom larger against Liverpool and, especially, in Leverkusen, where the Bundesliga is full of such teams.
+Defending deep in a 5-4-1 demands patience, composure on the ball and a steady supply of creative solutions.

 - Getty Images